 “Ben Osborne is a DJ, writer, curator and driving force behind the Noise of Art, a collective which marries electronic music with the performing arts, film and other visual media.
 READ THE INTERVIEW HERE http://www.prsformusic.com/m-magazine/features/interview-ben-osborne-noise-of-art/.

-He is also a musician and broadcaster and appears internationally.
-He currently has residencies in venues in London and Prague and at festivals in the UK and Europe.
+Ben is a musician and broadcaster, DJs internationally and has residencies in venues and festivals in the UK, France and Prague.

 For bookings please contact: email@example.com